dkarthe/webjeda-blog/_posts/2016-01-12-how-to-sync-files-folders-with-github.md

 ![How to sync folders with Github - Github Desktop clone screenshot](/images/clone-repository-to-local-folder-github-desktop.jpg)

 Click on clone.
 Github should list all your repository available for cloning.
 Select the repository you just created.
 In my case - **MyFirstWebsite**.
-Then hit the checkmark below which says **Clone MyFirstWebsite**
+Then hit the check-mark below which says **Clone MyFirstWebsite**

 ![Github Desktop clone screenshot](/images/clone-repository-to-local-folder-github-desktop-2.jpg)